magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_epilogue.md

 develop fine deeds, fine speech and fine thoughts.
 This is the treasure of mankind.
 The study and the practice must both be good.

-The of the Buddha, the path of practice, has eight factors.
+The eightfold path of the Buddha, the path of practice, has eight factors.
 These eight factors are nothing other than this very body: two eyes, two ears, two nostrils, one tongue and one body.
 This is the path.
 And the mind is the one who follows the path.
 Therefore both the study and the practice exist in our body, speech and mind.

 Have you ever seen scriptures which teach about anything other than the body, the speech and the mind?
 The scriptures only teach about this,